Rickon Stark: TV adaptation

-Rickon Stark is played by Art Parkinson in the television adaption of the book series.
-During an interview with Flicks and the City in 2014, Parkinson mentioned that he was not allowed by his parents to watch Game of Thrones due to its adult content, apart from a few scenes that were related to him.
-In a later interview published in the New Zealand Herald on 7 April 2015, Parkinson admitted that he was put off watching Game of Thrones after seeing a 3-year-old child getting his throat slit in one episode.
+Rickon Stark is played by Art Parkinson in the television adaptation of the book series.
+During an interview with YouTube channel Flicks and the City in 2014, Parkinson mentioned that he was not allowed by his parents to watch Game of Thrones due to its adult content, apart from a few scenes that were related to him.
+In a later interview published in the New Zealand Herald on 7 April 2015, Parkinson admitted that he was put off from watching Game of Thrones after seeing a 3-year-old child getting his throat slit in one episode.
 In a later interview with IGN, he admitted that he had begun watching the series.

-In an interview with IGN, Parkinson spoke about his return and death, saying: "Whenever I was told that I was coming back for Season 6, before they sent me through the scripts and stuff, they sent me through a ring just to say, 'Listen, so that you don't get a shock whenever you read the scripts, just know that you die this season.'"
+In a later interview with IGN, Parkinson spoke about his return and death, saying: "Whenever I was told that I was coming back for season 6, before they sent me through the scripts and stuff, they sent me through a ring just to say, 'Listen, so that you don't get a shock whenever you read the scripts, just know that you die this season.
 He continued, "Whenever I came back, I was excited to come back, and the scenes all seemed pretty amazing.
 I was so happy to re-embrace the character."

 Parkinson has said that his fellow castmember Natalia Tena, who played Rickon's travelling companion Osha, helped him with his acting.
 He also shared what he believes Rickon went through after the death of his father Ned Stark, saying "After the death of his father, I think he became very independent and very angry, I think Rickon is a little bit more mature now.
 He's been away for quite a long time at this point.
-I think he's a bit more independent and stronger-willed.
+I think he's a bit more independent and stronger-willed."

 Remarking on the character's exit and death:

 It was sad at first, but once I realized how I was going to die in it, then it was cool.
 It was a cool death, and it was always going to be a good death, so at the same time, I was pretty happy.

 Season 1–3

 Rickon Stark is Lord Eddard and Lady Catelyn's youngest child, naturally aggressive, and strong-willed.
-His black direwolf Shaggydog shares these qualities.
-When Theon Greyjoy captures Winterfell in Season 2, Rickon hides in the crypts with Bran, Hodor, and the Wildling woman Osha.
-After Theon can't seem to find where Rickon and Bran are, he has two farm boys killed and burned, to pass their charred bodies off as the Stark boys'.
+His black direwolf, Shaggydog, shares these qualities.
+When Theon Greyjoy captures Winterfell in season 2, Rickon hides in the crypts with Bran, Hodor, and the wildling woman Osha.
+After Theon cannot seem to find where Rickon and Bran are, he has two farm boys killed and burned to pass their charred bodies off as the Stark boys'.
 After Winterfell is sacked and burned, Rickon, Bran, Hodor, Osha, and the direwolves travel through the North.
-In Season 3 before they reach the Wall, Rickon, Osha, and Shaggydog split up from the rest of the group and head to Last Hearth, the seat house of the Umbers.
+In season 3, before they reach the Wall, Rickon, Osha, and Shaggydog split up from the rest of the group and head to Last Hearth, the seat of House Umber.